- Company culture

 Our brains work differently in different settings.
 Create a zone that helps you get into work mode.

 Choose a space that is quiet and undisturbed.
 Make sure the space is comfortable enough to be in for long periods, but not so comfortable that you would nap there.

 Make sure your laptop can handle various work tasks like typing and handling digital assets.

 Just like in the office, get out and get fresh air when you feel you need it.
-Go for a run or walk when you get stuck in a brain fog.
+Going for a run or walk can truly help you to clear your mind and be more productive.

 Take the occasional snack break or cuddle with your pet.
 Just keep breaks short enough that you can easily slip back into your work.

 Plan your day